modm-io/lbuild/README.rst

   repository options.

 Repository file:
-  Python script used to declare the name of the repositry, the location of the module files within the repository and repository options.
+  Python script used to declare the name of the repository, the location of the module files within the repository and repository options.

   Must declare the following functions::